Skip to content

 My deposit wasn't posted early.
 Who should I contact?

-For direct deposit questions, contact your payer first (for paychecks, this would be your employer).
-If your direct deposit wasn’t posted early, it’s likely that there was a delay in your payer submitting the payment file.
+If your direct deposit wasn't posted early, it's likely that there was a delay in your payer submitting the payment file.

 FCCU will deposit funds into your account as soon as we receive the payment file from your payer.
 That means if there is a delay, we may not receive it earlier than the expected deposit date.
 FCCU can only deposit funds once we receive that payment file– which could be on-time, one day early, or two days early.